This is an unprecedented time for all of us, all over the world.

 A helpful hack is to block daily time slots on your phone’s calendar to create recurring events (repetition).
 This is especially useful for days when you feel less motivated, or have a lot on your plate.

-Maintaining daily routines has shown to improve brain health, and it also reduces the number of decisions you have to make throughout the day.
+Maintaining daily routines has been shown to improve brain health, and it also reduces the number of decisions you have to make throughout the day.

 What truly matters is knowing when YOU are productive, and planning your day around it.
 Doing this ensures you are your most productive self when you are tackling the biggest tasks of the day.